A complete guide of using Claude Code + NotebookLM + Obsidian

 Layer 1 — Obsidian as the host

-The pipeline does not talk to Obsidian.
+The orchestrator does not talk to Obsidian.
 It writes files to the-vault/research/<slug>/.
 Obsidian's filesystem watcher picks them up automatically — within a second or two of analysis.md being written, it shows up in the sidebar, becomes searchable, and gets indexed for graph view.
 Zero API calls, zero plugins.
-The contract is: pipeline writes Markdown; Obsidian reads Markdown.
+The contract is dead simple: skills write Markdown; Obsidian reads Markdown.
+They never call each other.

 Layer 2 — Writing notes Obsidian understands